Maine Land Trust Network

-The Maine Land Trust Network (abbreviated MLTN) promotes discussion among the eighty land trusts in Maine, United States.
+The Maine Land Trust Network (MLTN) promotes discussion among the eighty land trusts in Maine, United States.
 It was established in 1995.

 As of 2023, MLTN members have conserved over 2685000 acre of land, maintain over 2500 mi of hiking trails, and provide over 340 water access points.
 MLTN members protect 61% of the state's land area.

 Its conservation partner is the Maine Coast Heritage Trust, of which it is a program.
 It is run by a steering committee composed of members of some of its constituent trusts.

 According to Kate Stookey, president and chief executive officer of Maine Coast Heritage Trust, "MLTN facilitates collaboration and builds capacity for Maine’s land conservation movement statewide."

 Land trusts

 There is at least one trust in each of the state's sixteen counties.